andreaswittmann/project-bot/README.md

 - **Quality**: Good project data with structured information
 - **Usage**: Moderate volume, suitable for supplementary scraping

+#### Gulp.de (Randstad Professional)
+- **Data Source**: Email notifications with project links
+- **Access**: Email-based notifications, no login required for basic access
+- **Quality**: High-quality project data with detailed descriptions
+- **Partner Portals**: Gulp also uses partner portals via `https://gulp.de/robi/backend/tracker/url.*` URLs, but these will not be tracked because they are not scraped properly this way.
+SOLCOM projects are retrieved separately through dedicated SOLCOM scraping.
+- **Usage**: Email-based ingestion, suitable for comprehensive project monitoring

 ### ➕ Manual Project Creation
 - **Dashboard Integration**: Create custom projects directly from the web interface
 - **Template Generation**: Automatic markdown template with all required fields